-- a cover letter, addressed to Dr. Mike Evans (Head pro tem Community, Culture, and Global Studies); - a curriculum vitae; - a statement of a 5-year research program (up to 4 pages); - a statement on teaching interests and accomplishments (up to 2 pages); - evidence of teaching effectiveness (e.g., teaching/course evaluations); - a 1-page diversity statement (i.e. experience working within a diverse environment and your contributions to creating/advancing a culture of equity and inclusion on campus). - the names and contact information of three referees who have agreed to submit letters of reference if requested.
+- (i) a cover letter, addressed to Dr. Mike Evans (Head pro tem Community, Culture, and Global Studies); - (ii) a curriculum vitae; - (iii) a statement of a 5-year research program (up to 4 pages); - (iv) a statement on teaching interests and accomplishments (up to 2 pages); - (v) evidence of teaching effectiveness (e.g., teaching/course evaluations); - (vii) a 1-page diversity statement (i.e. experience working within a diverse environment and your contributions to creating/advancing a culture of equity and inclusion on campus). - (viii) the names and contact information of three referees who have agreed to submit letters of reference if requested.

 Inquiries may be directed to Dr. Mike Evans at michael.evans@ubc.ca.
-All correspondence must indicate the competition title (CIHR CRC Indigenous Youth Mental Health and Wellness) in the subject line of the e-mail.
+All correspondence must indicate the competition title (CIHR CRC Indigenous Well-being) in the subject line of the e-mail.